nazo6/installer.nvim/README.md

 ### Language Server (LSP)

 There are integration for installing and configurating language server.

+⚠️ You have to install `nvim-lspconfig` to use this.

 Calling the `setup` function will set up all the installed servers belonging to the `ls` category.